tenxsoydev/karen-yank.nvim/README.md

 		-- Prevent populating multiple number registers with the same entries deduplicate = {
 			enable = true,
 			-- Trim white space around texts.
-In deduplication of VIMs number registers this results in e.g., -- `yD` pressed at the beginning of a line to be considered a duplicate of `dd` pressed in the same line no_whitespace = true,
+When handling duplicates in VIMs number registers this results in e.g., -- `yD` pressed at the beginning of a line to be considered a duplicate of `ydd` pressed in the same line no_whitespace = true,
 		},
 		-- For some conditions karen will use a transitory register